 Additionally, each state has its own rules and procedures regarding how, when, and who may draw your blood.
 In most states, only qualified medical personnel at a medical facility may take your blood.
-Who is considered to be "qualified personnel" also varies state to state.
-Typically only physicians, registered nurses, and phlebotomists may draw blood, and are required to do so at a hospital facility.
+Consideration of qualified personnel also varies state to state.
+Typically only physicians, registered nurses, and phlebotomists may draw blood, and required to do so at a hospital facility.
 Few states, however, such as Arizona, allow police officers with phlebotomist credentials to draw blood from a DUI suspect right on the scene.

 Forced Blood Draws